mbadwa/DevOps-Projects/vprofile-project-aws-LiftAndShift/Lift and Shift Vprofile app.md

 3. VPCs to associate with the hosted zone
    - Region = US East(N.Virginia)
    - VPC ID select that appears.
    **Note**: you need to select the region where you created your VMs.
-In my case , it's the above.
+In my case, it's the above.
 4. Create hosted zone
    - Select Hosted zones
      - Value ="vprofile.com"